 Compost Council of Canada – has resources about composting including back yard systems, compost tea and anaerobic digestion.
 Provides compost training and certification programs.

-FoodShare - works with communities and schools to deliver healthy food and food education about the entire food system.
-Extensive resources on community and school gardens, FoodShare Academy.
+FoodShare – works with communities and schools to deliver healthy food and education about the entire food system.
+Extensive resources on community and school gardens and urban farms.

-Green Roofs for Healthy Cities - aims to increase the awareness of the multiple benefits of green roofs, green walls and other forms of living architecture in order to develop the market in North America.
+Green Roofs for Healthy Cities – aims to increase awareness of the multiple benefits of green roofs, green walls and other forms of living architecture to develop the market in North America.

 Not Far From The Tree – a fruit picking project which supports volunteers to harvest fruit that is shared between homeowners, the volunteers and local food banks, shelters and community kitchens.